Levisaxos/Archipelago_GemcraftFrostbornWrath/Developer_Setup.md

 ```
 Select **Windows x64**, package type **JDK**, and run the `.msi` installer with default settings.

-After installing, update `JAVA_HOME` in `do not commit\config.bat` to match the installed folder name if it differs.
+After installing, update `JAVA_HOME` in `do not commit\0. config.bat` to match the installed folder name if it differs.

 ### 3. Adobe AIR SDK 32
 AIR SDK 51 (current) produces bytecode that is too new for GemCraft's Flash runtime.
 You need **AIR SDK 32** specifically.